Port Elizabeth Eastern Cape, South Africa Travel Guide

 Beyond Port Elizabeth's city limits, nearby towns provide insight into the region's manufacturing history and cultural landscape.

-This historical town, inland from Port Elizabeth, is known for its significant automotive industry.
+This historical town, further inland from Port Elizabeth, is known for its significant automotive industry.
 It hosts the large Volkswagen manufacturing plant and the AutoPavilion, a public museum.
 Kariega also features the interactive Nelson Mandela Bay Science Centre.

 The broader Eastern Cape around Port Elizabeth city features rural villages and agricultural lands.